 For the Pitta constitution type we recommend a a cooling and soothing diet.
 Recommended foods include cool fruits such as melons and grapes, as well as vegetables such as cucumbers and green leafy vegetables.
 Cooling spices such as coriander and fennel are also beneficial for your constitutional type.
 However, avoid eating spicy, salty and acidic foods.

-For the Kapha constitution type we recommend a a light and warming diet.
+For the Kapha constitution type we recommend a Light and warming diet.
 Recommended foods include light vegetables such as asparagus and green beans, as well as pulses such as chickpeas and mung beans.
 Warming ingredients in Ayurvedic recipes, such as pepper and ginger, are also beneficial for your constitutional type.
 However, avoid heavy, oily and cold foods.

 In Ayurveda, there are certain rules that must be observed when eating.
 One of the most important restrictions is to avoid eating too much cold, dry and raw food.
 These are considered difficult to digest and can lead to digestive problems.
 Instead, it is recommended to eat warm, freshly cooked and easily digestible food.

 Furthermore, in Ayurveda, food should not be consumed in large quantities or too often in order to avoid overloading the digestive system.
 A balanced diet with a variety of foods and spicy recipes is recommended.
-Another important principle in Ayurveda is to avoid food combinations that hinder or interfere with each other.
+Another important principle in Ayurveda is the avoidance of food combinations that hinder or interfere with each other.
 An example of this is the combination of dairy products and fruit, which is avoided in Ayurveda as they have different digestion times and can impair digestion.
 Ayurveda also recommends paying attention to the quality and origin of food.
 Organically grown, fresh and seasonal foods are preferred as they are considered healthier and more nutritious.

 It is important to note that each person has an individual constitution and therefore may have different dietary restrictions to consider.
 Therefore, it is advisable to consult an experienced Ayurveda expert or nutritionist to find the restrictions and recommendations that are suitable for you.